FileSaveAs

 3G?

 Picture messaging Can I send photos to other phones?
-Amazingly, the iPhone doesn't support sending or receiving MMS picture messages, even though the phone has a camera.
+Amazingly, at launch, the iPhone didn't support sending or receiving MMS picture messages, even though the phone has a camera.
 Sending of photos by email is supported on the iPhone.
 Perhaps Apple will add support for this in a later software patch?

 Memory Cards Can I use memory cards?
 Nope - No slot.
 No expandable memory